 - Individual planning

 - Flexible scheduling

 - Self-paced/mastery-based learning

 - Rigorous instruction

-- Classes for eighth grade students

 Students who desire a more flexible and/or tailored academic plan for obtaining high school credits should consider attending Phoenix Academy either part-time or full-time.
 It is an ideal environment for students who are credit deficient, who have scheduling conflicts with courses at the high school, who are in AP or IB programs and desire to take additional courses, or who desire the opportunity to graduate early.